Intrinsic Properties of Large CP Violation in the Complex Two-Higgs-Doublet Model: Comprehensive Scan

 Through extensive random scans, we collected $1.1\times10^5$ viable points for Type-I and an equal number for Type-II, all of which satisfy the full set of constraints including the mass conditions in \autoref{eq-mass-condition}.
 The eEDM constraint proves to be the most restrictive factor; only about 1\% of the points satisfying all other requirements survive this bound in both Type-I and Type-II, thereby significantly shaping the allowed parameter space.

-We now clarify the treatment of near-degenerate scenarios in \code{HiggsSignals}~\cite{Bechtle:2013xfa} which requires careful consideration in the signal-strength evaluation. \code{HiggsSignals} compares theoretical predictions to experimental measurements by summing the signal strengths ($\mu_i$) of all neutral scalars whose masses fall within the effective mass window of a given channel, $m_h \pm \Delta m$.
+We now clarify the treatment of near-degenerate scenarios involving the observed state and the second neutral scalar ($M_{H_1} \approx M_{H_2}$) in \texttt{HiggsSignals}~\cite{Bechtle:2013xfa}, which requires careful consideration in the signal-strength evaluation. \code{HiggsSignals} compares theoretical predictions to experimental measurements by summing the signal strengths ($\mu_i$) of all neutral scalars whose masses fall within the effective mass window of a given channel, $m_h \pm \Delta m$.
 However, the widths of these mass windows differ substantially between two categories of analysis channels.

 The first category comprises the \emph{mass-sensitive} channels, namely the high-resolution $H\!\to\!\gamma\gamma$ and $H\!\to\!ZZ$ analyses based on Refs.~\cite{ParticleDataGroup:2020ssz,ATLAS:2016neq}.
-These channels employ exceptionally narrow mass windows, approximately $[124.74,125.76]\gev$ and $[124.37,125.81]\gev$, respectively. \code{HiggsSignals} includes only the contributions from neutral Higgs bosons whose masses fall strictly within these windows.\footnote{ This restriction is necessary because the experimental inputs for these channels~\cite{ParticleDataGroup:2020ssz,ATLAS:2016neq} are provided as signal-strength fits fixed at the 125~GeV peak, rather than as model-independent invariant-mass spectra.
-Consequently, a simultaneous two-state fit to overlapping $H_1$ and $H_2$ contributions is not feasible, making the use of predefined narrow windows the only statistically consistent approach.} Our mass condition of $\mhtw \ge 126\gev$ ensures that $H_2$ lies \textbf{outside} these high-resolution windows.
+These channels employ exceptionally narrow mass windows, approximately $[124.74,125.76]\,\text{GeV}$ and $[124.37,125.81]\,\text{GeV}$, respectively. \code{HiggsSignals} includes only the contributions from neutral Higgs bosons whose masses fall strictly within these windows.\footnote{ This restriction is necessary because the experimental inputs for these channels~\cite{ParticleDataGroup:2020ssz,ATLAS:2016neq} are provided as signal-strength fits fixed at the 125~GeV peak, rather than as model-independent invariant-mass spectra.
+Consequently, a simultaneous two-state fit to overlapping $H_1$ and $H_2$ contributions is not feasible, making the use of predefined narrow windows the only statistically consistent approach.} Our mass condition of $M_{H_2} \ge 126\,\text{GeV}$ ensures that $H_2$ lies \textbf{outside} these high-resolution windows.
 Consequently, $H_2$ does not contribute to the predicted signal strengths of these dominant precision channels, which drive the global $\chi^2$ fit.